conmaol/maglocunus/d/data_models.md

 ```

 The first stage in tabularisation involves:
-1. identifying any *many-to-many* relations in the data model, and then
+1. Identifying the *many-to-many* relations in the data model
-2. turning each one into two *one-to-many* relations with an intervening ‘join’ entity type.
+2. Turning each of these into two *one-to-many* relations with an ‘intermediate’ entity type.

-Note that the data model above contains the one many-to-many relation – the ‘takes’ relation between courses and students.
+Note that the data model above contains just one many-to-many relation – the ‘takes’ relation between courses and students.
 Remember that one student can take multiple courses and one course can be taken by multiple students.

-In order to eliminate this many-to-many relation, a new entity type called ‘TAKES’ is introduced into the data model, with one-to-many relations from both COURSE and STUDENT:
+In order to eliminate this many-to-many relation, a new intermediate entity type called ‘TAKES’ is introduced into the data model, with one-to-many relations from both COURSE and STUDENT:

 ```mermaid
 erDiagram